tlcgeyer/startdust-archive/README.md

 1.2.1) 5star memories :
   1-80 : (5800)Crystal-Normal (2440)Crystal-Rare (918)Crystal-SR (1)Awakening Heart (1 220 000)Gold
 2. Look for a way to retrieve the data of the memories from another site.[superbase]
+3. Make so that when you filter the memories in the nav according to characters, when it dropdown its the cute lil stickers used in-game.

 PROTOCORES
 ------------